Install Detect Secrets

 Prevent committing passwords and other sensitive information to git repositories.

-The detect-secrets tool provides out-of-the-box support for scanning git commits for different types of credentials including keywords (e.g. 'password' or 'secret'), private SSH keys, and base64 high entropy string.
+The detect-secrets tool provides out-of-the-box support for scanning git commits for different types of credentials including keywords (e.g. 'password' or 'secret'), private SSH keys, and base64 high entropy strings.

 Installation